hizegi/notes/responsive_design/responsive_design.md

     - orientation
     - media
 - 3 Main Methods to achieve this:
-    - Media queries
+    - Device/browser detection to add performance to your site and reduce bloat
     - Fluid layouts and ems (%)
-    - Device/browser detection to add performance to your site and reduce bloat
+    - Media Queries

 ### The "mobile first" development process
 **Question**: Can you guess what this may mean?